zhenyuwan/CNIT581-048_project_4/README.md

 ## Installation
 User will need to install sqlite database to run the program.
 An admin user has been configured:

 Username: admin
 Password: admin

-After unzip the file, in the directory project3/firewall_practice_django/, run the command python manage.py runserver to start the server
+After unzip the file, in the directory project3/firewall_practice_django/, run the command *pip3 install wikipedia* to install the wikipedia module for the **API** then run the command
+*python manage.py runserver*
+to start the test server
 Access the home page in http://localhost:8000/firewall_rules/pages/index

 ## Hosted Version